robinagist/Manic-Mapped-Memory-Server/README.md

-Manic - Hella High Performance Memory Mapped DB Server
+Manic - Hella High Performance Memory Mapped Lookup Server

 Manic is a asynchronous REST server that allows super fast querying of large memory mapped files, giving O(1) lookup times on the order of 5-10 microseconds, using standard desktop hardware.